 Student Council and The Knight's Scroll

 Gooden’s Middle School Students are given the opportunity, with guidance by faculty members, to develop skills they can use in high school, college, and beyond by serving on either student council or as a staff member of the school paper.
-While engaging in the duties and responsibilities of serving on either student council or The Knight’s Scroll, students in sixth through eighth grades develop real-world problem solving schools, become better at collaborating and working in a group, mature as public speakers, hone their writing skills, and help promote the character and culture of The Gooden School.
+While engaging in the duties and responsibilities of serving on either student council or The Knight’s Scroll, students in sixth through eighth grades develop real-world problem-solving skills, become better at collaborating and working in a group, mature as public speakers, hone their writing skills, and help promote the character and culture of The Gooden School.